top of page

 For the farro:

-Boil the farro with salt and water till tender but they still have a bite, about 30 minutes.
+Boil the farro with salt and water until tender but still with a bite, about 30 minutes.
 Drain well in a colander and allow to dry out.

-Hate the butter in a wide pan and fry the onions till translucent and soft, about 2 minutes.
-Add the farro and continue to fry till the farro is well coated with the butter.
-You can choose to keep the farro soft or fry it for about 10 minutes until they are crisp outside.
+Heat the butter in a wide pan and fry the onions until translucent and soft, about 2 minutes.
+Add the farro and continue to fry until it is well coated with the butter.
+You can choose to keep the farro soft or fry it for about 10 minutes until it is crisp outside.
 If crisping, serve immediately.

 For the lamb shanks:

-Add a drizzle of oil to a wide frying pan and fry the shanks on high till browned on all sides.
+Add a drizzle of oil to a wide frying pan.
+Fry the shanks on high until browned on all sides.
 Remove and set aside.

-In a large oven-safe pot, add the oil, and onions, and sauté on medium-low heat till the onions are lightly golden.
+Add the oil and onions to a large oven-safe pot and sauté on medium-low heat until the onions are lightly golden.
 Stir often to cook the onions evenly.

 Add the spices, coriander, ginger, cumin, pepper, turmeric, and saffron, and cook on low heat for 1 minute to release the spice aromas.